The Goal of Good Safety Newsletters

 This is tied in with point number one, but publish your short safety newsletters on a regular basis.
 For example, an organization that publishes a 2-page newsletter 3 times per month will see much higher and more thorough engagement than a 6-page monthly newsletter.

-In both cases, same content, same length, except the weekly report comes in more manageable bites.
+In both cases, the same content, same length, except the weekly report comes in more manageable bites.
 Successful publications are fairly regular, such as 2-4 times per month depending on the size of the organization.

 4 – Write with a purpose